Change Management: It’s About More Than Communication or Training

 The secret to successful change management requires careful orchestration of the following elements, at a minimum.

 - Identifying managers who are willing to take on a project and commit to it

 - Setting up a project governance structure

-- Analysing risks related to project management, the external environment, organisational capacity, etc. and establishing a plan for managing these
+- Analyzing risks related to project management, the external environment, organizational capacity, etc. and establishing a plan for managing these

 - Assessing the impact on employee positions, skills, tools, processes and work procedures, etc. and establishing a plan to manage it

 - Creating, implementing and linking communication and training strategies